-Real-time chatting tools like Slack, Microsoft teams (a collaboration hub on top of Microsoft office tools), and HipChat among others.
+Real-time chatting tools like Slack, Microsoft Teams, and HipChat among others

-Voice and video conferencing tools like Zoom, GoToMeeting, Hangouts, Skype for business, Join.me, and Amazon Chime.
+Voice and video conferencing tools like Zoom, GoToMeeting, Hangouts, Join.me, and Amazon Chime

-Document collaboration tools like Evernote Business, OneNote, Dropbox Paper, G Suite, Quip, Etherpad, Office 365 with SharePoint Teamsites, etc.
+Document collaboration tools like Evernote Business, OneNote, Dropbox Paper, G Suite, Quip, Etherpad, Office 365 with SharePoint Teamsites, among others

 Creating a supportive work environment